Why is it a priority?

 - Education strategy

-We have also developed business cases for the procurement of additional bladder scanners and are working with Health Education England Thames Valley to develop a high quality e-learning package on continence, catheterisation and CAUTI prevention.
+We have also developed business cases for the procurement of additional bladder scanners and have worked with Health Education England Thames Valley to develop a high quality e-learning package on continence, catheterisation and CAUTI prevention.

 The next phase of the project will focus on dissemination and spread, sharing learning with other Trusts in the region and engaging with the care home sector.